anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

   {
     "description": [
-      "This information has been redacted according to the linked policy.", "RFC 9537 does not support associating redacted data with policy links."
+      "This information has been redacted according to the linked policy.", "This extension supports associating redacted data links to redaction policies."
     ],
     “simpleRedaction_keys”: {
       “keys”: [